Monday February 5, 2018

 Cannabis legalization has come a long way over the past few decades, but we still have a long way to go.
 As long as marijuana stays on the list of scheduled substances, it will remain the focus of tight scrutiny, and innocent consumers will continue to play the pawns while we figure out the logistics of it all.

-If you’re thinking about planning a 420-friendly vacation or road trip, don’t risk traveling with your stash to the next great spot unless it is within the boarders of a single state (and never on federal land like state parks).
+If you’re thinking about planning a 420-friendly vacation or road trip, don’t risk traveling with your stash to the next great spot unless it is within the borders of a single state (and never on federal land like state parks).
 If you must bounce before your stash is cashed, we’re sure you’ll be able to find plenty of locals willing to help get rid of it for you.

 Have you ever had troubles traveling with weed?
 Tell us about it in the comments.